eecs110/spring2020/pages/_lectures/08tutorial.md

 Try re-assigning a different color to the `body_color` variable, and running the program (note that Frank's body color changes).
 When you're done, please create another variable called `pants_color`, and edit the code so that the color of Frank's pants is determined by the value stored inside the `pants_color` variable.

 ### Task 2: Customize Frank's size
 Next, modify the code to make it easier to customize Frank's ***size*** (i.e. the size of each pixel).
 As the program currently stands, each pixel is hardcoded to 25 pixels.
-But what if you wanted to draw a mini-Frank, or a really big frank?
+But what if you wanted to draw a mini-Frank, or a really big Frank?
 You would have to update every x and y value.

 To make this process more efficient, create another variable called `pixel` and assign the value `20` (int) to it.
 Then, figure out a way to use the `pixel` variable to make Frank's size customizable.
 If you get stuck, see `hints/hint_1.py`.
 That said, don't just copy this code...think about why it works (and ask questions).